Open-Network-Insight/oni-ml/README.md

-# oni-ml
+# spot-ml

 Machine learning routines for OpenNetworkInsight, version 1.1

-At present, oni-ml contains routines for performing *suspicious connections* analyses on netflow, DNS or proxy data gathered from a network.
+At present, spot-ml contains routines for performing *suspicious connections* analyses on netflow, DNS or proxy data gathered from a network.
 These analyses consume a (possibly very lage) collection of network events and produces a list of the events that considered to be the least probable (or most suspicious).

-oni-ml is designed to be run as a component of Open-Network-Insight.
-It relies on the ingest component of Open-Network-Insight to collect and load netflow and DNS records, and oni-ml will try to load data to the operational analytics component of Open-Network-Insight.
-It is strongly suggested that when experimenting with oni-ml, you do so as a part of the unified Open-Network-Insight system: Please see [the Open-Network-Insight wiki](https://github.com/Open-Network-Insight/open-network-insight/wiki)
+spot-ml is designed to be run as a component of Spot.
+It relies on the ingest component of Spot to collect and load netflow and DNS records, and spot-ml will try to load data to the operational analytics component of Spot.
+It is suggested that when experimenting with spot-ml, you do so as a part of the unified Spot system: Please see [the Spot wiki]

-The remaining instructions in this README file treat oni-ml in a stand-alone fashion that might be helpful for customizing and troubleshooting the component.
+The remaining instructions in this README file treat spot-ml in a stand-alone fashion that might be helpful for customizing and troubleshooting the component.

 ## Prepare data for input

-Load data for consumption by oni-ml by running [oni-ingest](https://github.com/Open-Network-Insight/oni-ingest/tree/dev).
+Load data for consumption by spot-ml by running [spot-ingest].

 The data format and location where the data is stored differs for netflow and DNS analyses.